Spelkington/spelkington.github.io/_posts/2021-08-05-Because-I-Cannot-Draw.md

 ### Back in the Saddle

-In 2014 - following what could only be described as a complete COPPA clusterfuck - ROBLOX began making moves to clean up and polish the platform.
+In 2014 - following what could only be described as a complete COPPA cluster - ROBLOX began making moves to clean up and polish the platform.
 This came in two major changes to the way development worked.

 #### 1. Filtering Enabled